Creative Ways To Use Free Printables (lots of design ideas!)

 I’d say the fabric transfer paper worked the very best on these totes.
 The totes are really great quality too.

 It’s pretty straightforward.
-Just print out the graphic onto the transfer paper, trim it closely to the design and iron it onto your project.
+Just print out the graphic onto the transfer paper, trim it close to the design, and iron it onto your project.

 One thing to remember….flip your graphic printable into reverse before printing!

-Super important or your entire graphic/lettering will be backwards when you are done. ;)
+Super important or your entire graphic/lettering will be backward when you are done.

 You can do that in most editing programs.
 I do it in Picmonkey.